DavidEsdrs/image-processing/README.md

 # Image processing

 This project is intended to offer a set of basic features on image processing.
 It is a tool for image processing.

+> **Note**: At the moment, it  only supports JPEG and PNG

 ## Features 🌟